top of page

 1. Add trace minerals

-Research shows cows supplemented with adequate and available sources of zinc (Zn), manganese (Mn), and copper (Cu) saw increased concentrations of immunoglobulins (antibodies) in colostrum and reduced calf mortality in cows fed organic trace minerals compared to inorganic-supplemented cows.
+Research has shown that supplementing cows with adequate levels of zinc (Zn), manganese (Mn) and copper (Cu) can significantly increase immunoglobulin (antibody) concentrations in colostrum and reduce calf mortality, especially when organic trace minerals are used compared to inorganic ones.

-Dr. Jeff Hill, Ralco Ruminant Nutritionist, recommends that intake of trace minerals during late gestation should be at least 100% of her requirement and preferably 25% above her normal allowance to give some variation in intake.
+Dr. Jeff Hill, a Ralco Ruminant Nutritionist, recommends that cows in late gestation should intake at least 100% of their required trace minerals, ideally 25% more than the usual allowance to account for intake variations.

-However, trace minerals are not very appetizing to cattle.
-To ensure intake is sustained, mineral should be formulated with precise levels of salt and palatable ingredients to ensure consumption doesn’t come up short.
+However, trace minerals are not particularly palatable to cattle.
+To ensure consistent intake, mineral formulations should include precise levels of salt and other palatable ingredients to maintain consumption.

-Mineral antagonists can also cause absorption issues.
-For example, the absorption of Cu can be reduced by high levels of molybdenum (Mo), iron (Fe) and sulfur (S) all of which have the potential to be excessive in grass or feedstuffs, depending on geography and type of feedstuff.
+Mineral antagonists can also pose absorption challenges.
+For example, copper (Cu) absorption can be hindered by high levels of molybdenum (Mo), iron (Fe) and sulfur (S), which can be abundant in certain grasses or feedstuffs depending on the region and type of feed.

-A ruminant nutritionist can help identify the levels of available minerals in a forage supply and balance your mineral appropriately to avoid these absorption issues.
+A ruminant nutritionist can help assess the mineral content of your forage and adjust your mineral supplementation to avoid these absorption issues.

 2. Monitor body condition